 How to Make Cherry Mousse

 Start by taking your Jello and placing it in a bowl with boiling water.
 You want to stir until it is dissolved.
 Then in a blender add in your cream cheese, cherries, cold water and vanilla.
 Pour your Jello mix in and blend for a minute until the texture is nice and smooth.

-Then pour the mixture into a bowl and whisk in your whipped cream until it is blended.
+Then pour the mixture into a bowl and whisk in your Cool Whip until it is blended.
 Pour your mixture into containers, and place in the fridge covered for a minimum of two hours.
 Once your mousse has set up and ready to serve top with whipped cream and topped with cherries.